You are viewing the global institutional website

 Each educational process must produce materials that remain useful beyond the specific activity.
 The platform documents mediation guides, work protocols, participant narratives, visual reading exercises, pedagogical sheets, oral history methods and critical evaluations of what worked and what needs to improve.

-These materials will progressively form the Exodus & Resilience Educational Resource Library: a common good for educators, mediators, cultural institutions, universities, civic centers, community organizations and researchers working with migration, memory and contemporary art.
+These materials will progressively form the Exodus & Resilience Educational Resource Library: a common good for educators, mediators, cultural institutions, universities, civic centers, community organizations and researchers working with migration, memory and contemporary art, including future territorial programs connected to other migration contexts.

 Mediation guides